vishalkk96/LLM_Doc_Retrieval/README.md

 ## INTRODUCTION

-Organizations across industries collect and author a lot of data in the form of documents.
-The information in these documents is not leveraged effectively as the employees authoring them often leave the company.
-Simulating this scenario, an LLM powered retriever is built for risk factors mentioned in public IPO filings (India).
+Organizations across various industries generate and store vast amounts of data in the form of documents.
+Unfortunately, the valuable information within these documents often goes underutilized, particularly when employees who authored them leave the company.
+While the information remains valuable, the business context can change over time.
+To address this, I propose using a convolutional search algorithm enhanced with a predefined semantic context layer to retrieve relevant information in the appropriate context.

-The Risk Factor summary statemtents (in bold and numbered) available in each IPO document are extracted and analyzed
+To illustrate this approach, a large language model (LLM)-powered retriever specifically designed to extract risk factors from public IPO filings in India is developed.

 ![](Graphics/RF_Text_Extract.png)